BDC Hamburger Icon

 What is the credit spectrum?

 Lenders look out upon the vast sea of potential borrowers and see a credit spectrum that ranges from very bad to very good.
-Depending on your business’s position in the credit spectrum, certain types of funding might be unavailable to you.
+Depending on your business’s position in the credit spectrum, certain types of funding may be unavailable to you.
 If your business has great credit, you can usually obtain long-term loans with low interest rates.
-However, if your company is less creditworthy, you might have to pursue more expensive funding options for high-risk businesses.
+If your company is less creditworthy, however, you may have to pursue more expensive funding options for high-risk businesses that need a high-risk business loan.

-“On the one [end] of the credit spectrum is someone who can walk into a major bank and borrow money on the business’s credit, not a personal guarantee,” said Cassel.
+“On the one [end] of the credit spectrum is someone who can walk into a major bank and borrow money on the business’s credit, not a personal guarantee,” Cassel said.

-Those borrowers can expect low interest rates ranging from 2% to 5% on a term loan.
+Those borrowers can expect low interest rates ranging from 2 percent to 5 percent on a term loan.
 Of course, Cassel said, that’s only true for “stellar businesses with great history.
 On the other side of the rainbow are businesses that can’t get money from any kind of institutional lender.”

 Credit type